zipvilization/Zipvilization/status/index.md

 > **SOLUM held by the Pool → Dormant Land**

-Dormant Land remains territory with the possibility of future colonization.
+Dormant Land remains part of the finite territorial substrate.

+It retains the possibility of future colonization while the corresponding SOLUM remains available through the Pool.

-This relationship is part of the core interpretation of Zipvilization.
+This relationship is part of the canonical interpretation of Zipvilization.

+There is currently no official Dormant Land state because the official SOLUM / ETH Pool does not yet exist.

+The rule is defined.

+The live instance is not.

 ---